DeepanshuSarawagi/Kubernetes/06-Security/README.md

   - Webhook mode
 - All communication between kube-apiserver and other components such as etcd server, kube-proxy, kube-controller manager, kube-scheduler are encrypted using TLS certificates.
+- Communication between different application pods can be restricted using network policies.